ml-opensource/API-manifesto/README.md

 ### Making debugging easier

 Use headers to give the API information about the consumer to ease debugging.
-There's no industry standard, so feel free to make your own convention.
-Just remember to use it consistently.
+There's no industry standard, so feel free to make your own convention, just remember to use it consistently.

 #### ✅